ivanzhangwb/scala-for-the-impatient-practice/README.md

 scala-for-the-impatient-practice
 ================================

-The Book 《Scala for the impatient》 Practice
+This is The Book 《Scala for the impatient》 Practice Source Code(Personal Practice)